interuss/dss/config/README.md

         ./make-certs.py $NAMESPACE \
             [--node-address <ADDRESS> ...]
-            [--node-ca-cert <FILENAME> ...]
+            [--ca-certs-dir <CA_CERTS_DIR>]

     *   --node-addresses needs to include all the hostnames or IP addresses that other cockroachdb clusters will use to connect to your cluster.
 It should include the hostnames/IP addresses of the 3 individual cockroachdb nodes and the 1 load balanced endpoint.
-    *   If you are joining existing clusters, make sure to provide their public CA certificates with --node-ca-cert, and their addresses with --node-address.
+    *   If you are joining existing clusters you need their CA certificate and private key to sign your certificates.
+This will likely mean that the owners of the existing cluster will need to generate certificates for you.
+Set --ca-certs-dir to a directory containing `ca.crt` and `ca.key` files.

 1. Use the `apply-certs.sh` script in this directory to create secrets on the Kubernetes cluster containing the certificates and keys generated in the